What Should I Know About a Careless Driving Ticket?

 (6) A court that imposes a sentence for an offence under subsection (3) shall consider as an aggravating factor evidence that bodily harm or death was caused to a person who, in the circumstances of the offence, was vulnerable to a lack of due care and attention or reasonable consideration by a driver, including by virtue of the fact that the person was a pedestrian or cyclist.

-As said and shown above, what constitutes as careless driving is defined vaguely as a operating a vehicle "without due care and attention or without reasonable consideration for other persons"; and thus actual court cases often require a review of previous judicial decisions when determining, from a reasonably objective viewpoint, what is meant by "without due care and attention or without reasonable consideration for other persons".
+Per the above, careless driving is legally defined as operating a vehicle "without due care and attention or without reasonable consideration for other persons"; and thus actual court cases often require a review of previous judicial decisions when determining, from a reasonably objective viewpoint, what is meant by "without due care and attention or without reasonable consideration for other persons".
 Examples for review may include:

 - Whether changing a radio station is "without due care and attention or without reasonable consideration for other persons"?